 Upon successful completion of "Part 1", motivated students continue on to "Part 2," and apply to go to Seabeck, the Deaf-Blind Retreat in Seabeck, Washington for one week at the end of August every year.
 The camp, nicknamed, "Seabeck" is coordinated by the Seattle Lighthouse for the Blind and hosts 60-80 Deaf-Blind individuals as well as hundreds of volunteer SSPs for the week to ensure Deaf-Blind campers have a fully-accessible vacation experience.
 The students take repeat trips to Seattle, working with the Washington State Deaf-Blind Citizens organization at many of their meetings and events.
 The students also fundraise to cover transportation, meals and other trip-related expenses to Seattle.

-This ongoing support has garnered considerable success since Western's partnership with the Seattle Lighthouse for the Blind, Seabeck, the Washington State Deaf-Blind Citizens organization, and the Deaf-Blind Service Center in Seattle:
+This ongoing support has garnered considerable success since Western's partnership with the Seattle Lighthouse for the Blind, Seabeck, the Washington State Deaf-Blind Citizens organization, and the Deaf-Blind Service Center in Seattle.
+From 2008 to 2014:

-- Students have raised over $17,000 to fund trip activities
+- Over $20,000 has been raised to fund trip activities

 In addition to the collaboration with the Deaf-Blind community in Seattle, this project has also received generous support from Western Oregon University departments, including the College of Education Dean, the Provost's Office, Public Relations, and has been the beneficiary of grant funds from the WOU Competitive Grants Foundation.

 As a result of the student's in-deoth participation with Deaf-Blind people, students:

 - Have developed an increased awareness of the Deaf-Blind perspective in all other coursework